 Drupal’s core team is dedicated to security, and regularly release security patches and update their code to address found vulnerabilities.

 The Drupal community augments the Drupal core team.
-Thousands of developers provide their free time to contributing to–and monitoring–Drupal’s code.
+Thousands of developers use their free time to contribute to and monitor Drupal’s code.

 Just as Drupal’s open-source system allows it to easily integrate with other third-party systems, it can also communicate with additional security systems.
 For example, we’ve implemented Sucuri and Cloudflare for clients as part of their Drupal builds in the past.

-Outside of it’s core, hired team, Drupal thrives on the code of thousands of contributing volunteers.
-Open-source community projects are a major source of innovation for a lot of software companies, with businesses like Magento® and Microsoft encouraging developers to engage in their code.
+Outside of its core, hired team, Drupal thrives on the code of thousands of contributing volunteers.
+Open-source community projects are a major source of innovation for a lot of software companies, with businesses like Adobe Commerce (Magento) and Microsoft encouraging developers to engage in their code.
 Drupal is an example of the success of that community participation.

 This is incredibly beneficial to your website in two major ways.
 One, your website will rest on a platform that is constantly being updated to meet the latest security and performance standards.
 As long as you have an ongoing strategy in place to keep your website in sync with those updates, you don’t have to worry about working from an antiquated, legacy platform.